Back to series

 Charles Malik

-TheologianCharles Malik, Theologian, was a Lebanese academic, diplomat, theologian and philosopher (1906 – 1987).
-He attended American University of Beirut, where he graduated with a degree in mathematics and physics.
-He then went on to study philosophy at Harvard (received his PhD in philosophy from Harvard University) and in Freiburg, Germany.
-He is known for his role with the UN – signed the founding charger of the United Nations and signed and shaped one of its greatest documents, the Universal Declaration of Human Rights.
-He completed his academic career as Jacques Maritain Distinguished Professor of Moral and Political Philosophy at the Catholic University, Washington DC.
-He’s the author of The Two Tasks.
+TheologianCharles Malik, (1906 – 1987) was a Lebanese academic, diplomat, philosopher, and theologian.
+He attended The American University of Beirut, graduating with a degree in mathematics and physics.
+He went on to study philosophy at Harvard (where he received his PhD) and in Freiburg, Germany.
+Malik is known for his role in the UN – as he signed the founding charter of the United Nations and one of the UN’s greatest documents, The Universal Declaration of Human Rights.
+He completed his academic career as the Jacques Maritain Distinguished Professor of Moral and Political Philosophy at the Catholic University of America, in Washington, DC.
+He is the author of The Two Tasks, focusing on the Church’s passion of both evangelism and intellectualism.

 Richard Lovelace

-ProfessorRichard Lovelace, (1931 – 2020) was professor emeritus of church history at Gordon-Conwell Theological Seminary and the author of Dynamics of a Spiritual Life, Homosexuality and the Church and The American Pietism of Cotton Mather.
-Lovelace was primarily interested in interested in the subject of spiritual awakening, revival, and renewal in the Church.
+ProfessorRichard Lovelace, (1931 – 2020) was professor emeritus of church history at Gordon-Conwell Theological Seminary.
+He authored many books, most notably: Dynamics of a Spiritual Life, Homosexuality and the Church, and The American Pietism of Cotton Mather.
+Lovelace was primarily interested in the subjects of spiritual awakening, revival, and renewal in the Church.
 He has also authored numerous articles in addition to his books.
-He received his ThD from Princeton Theological Seminary.
+Lovelace received his ThD from Princeton Theological Seminary.

 COPYRIGHT: This publication is published by C.S.
 Lewis Institute; 8001 Braddock Road, Suite 301; Springfield, VA 22151.
 Portions of the publication may be reproduced for noncommercial, local church or ministry use without prior permission.
 Electronic copies of the PDF files may be duplicated and transmitted via e-mail for personal and church use.
 Articles may not be modified without prior written permission of the Institute.
 For questions, contact the Institute: 703.914.5602 or email us.